 Thank you for your patience…

 while we figured out safe and creative solutions for working through this crisis.
 We’ve been able to come up with and enact productive ways for students to stay in line with their educational goals and for staff to still provide services to those students.
-Thank you to our students, staff, and volunteer tutors for being proactive with these necessary, and hopefully temporary, changes – we’ll see you all when things clear up.
+Thank you to our students, staff, and volunteer tutors for being proactive with these necessary, and hopefully temporary, changes – we’ll keep you posted as new updates become available.

 Staff still providing services